ApproxEng/approxeng.input/src/docs/howtouse.rst

 To obtain the corrected values for an axis you need to call the corrected_value() function on the axis object.

 As an example, the PS3 controller exposes four axes, two for each analogue stick.
-The following code will get a controller, bind an event handler to a button which will reset the centre points of all axes, and will run around in a loop printing the corrected value of the left horizontal axis:
+The following code will get a controller, and will run around in a loop printing the corrected value of the left analogue stick:

 .. code-block:: python

-    from approxeng.input.dualshock3 import DualShock3, CONTROLLER_NAMES
+    from approxeng.input.dualshock3 import DualShock3
-    from approxeng.input.asyncorebinder import ControllerResource
+    from approxeng.input.selectbinder import ControllerResource
+    from time import sleep

+    # We can pass any additional keyword arguments here, they'll be passed on to the controller class constructor.
+    # All controller subclasses understand dead_zone and hot_zone, specific controller types may accept other args.
-    with ControllerResource(DualShock3(dead_zone=0.1, hot_zone=0.2), device_name=CONTROLLER_NAMES) as joystick:
+    with ControllerResource(controller_class = DualShock3, dead_zone=0.1, hot_zone=0.2) as joystick:

-        # Bind the square button to call the set_axis_centres function
-        joystick.buttons.register_button_handler(joystick.axes.set_axis_centres, joystick.BUTTON_SQUARE)
-        # Bind the triangle button to reset any auto-calibration for all axes
-        joystick.buttons.register_button_handler(joystick.axes.reset_axis_calibration, joystick.BUTTON_TRIANGLE)

         while 1:
-            # Loop, printing the corrected value from the left axis
+            # Loop, printing the corrected value from the left stick
-            print joystick.AXIS_LEFT_HORIZONTAL.corrected_value()
+            x = joystick.axes.get_value('lx')
+            y = joystick.axes.get_value('ly')
+            print('Left stick: x={}, y={}'.format(x,y))
+            # Don't be too spammy!
+            sleep(0.1)